harshhh28/Stock-Price-Predictor/README.md

 ## Dataset 🗄️

 The dataset used in this project consists of historical stock prices of HDFC Bank Ltd. (HDFCBANK) from 1996 to Aug'2023.
 You can find the dataset in the `data` folder.
-The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/gianetan/hdfc-bank-stock-market-data-jan-96july-22).
+The dataset was taken from <a href="https://www.kaggle.com/datasets/gianetan/hdfc-bank-stock-market-data-jan-96july-22" target="_blank">Kaggle</a>.

 ## Methodology 🧮